TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ### Creating a host
 The C-DEngine is a DLL that contains all the necessary services required to create an application but it does require a host to run in.
 The C-DEngine supports a variety of hosts like IIS, ASP.NET, Docker, Console or Windows Service.
 This Tutorial will use a .NET Core Console host.

-1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "
+1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "Console Host App for C-Labs

 ### Creating a Plugin